 Rotary Park This outdoor pool is during the summer and is run by the City of Oshawa.
 For Oshawa residents of a certain age, Rotary is likely the pool of your youth – cement, rectangular, and deep.
 You won’t find any aquatic bells and whistles like at newer city pools, but swimmers can enjoy a slide and a deep end so vast that swimming to the bottom makes your ears pop.
 Plus there’s a concrete deck that’s perfect for warming up in the sun.
 Location; 254 Centre Street, Oshawa.

-Camp Samac Pool While located in Scout’s Canada-owned Camp Samac, the pool is owned and run by the City of Oshawa and opens for lessons and public swimming on June 26, 2015.
+Camp Samac Pool While located in Scout’s Canada-owned Camp Samac, the pool is owned and run by the City of Oshawa and opens for lessons and public swimming during the summer months.
 The pool is heated, the shallow area and gradual stairs are perfect for young children or timid swimmers, and the two small slides and deep area will keep older children entertained.
 Enter off of Conlin Road, not Simcoe Street, and follow the road to the pool house.
 Location: 275 Conlin Road East.